Forward-UIUC-2022S/ashutosh-ukey-embedrank-keyphrase-extract/README.md

 ```

 If you want to replicate the results of the paper you have to set beta to 1 or 0.5 and turn off the alias feature by specifiying alias_threshold=1 to extract_keyphrases method.

+&nbsp;
+## Multiple papers

+Using the above algorithm with `beta=1`, we extract the top `num_kwds_per_paper` (the default is 10) from each paper and aggregate the number of papers each keyword appears in.
+We sort the keywords by this frequency from most to least frequent.

+To improve keyword quality, users may also take the intersection of these keywords with some other set of keywords.